Beliavsky/Fortran-code-on-GitHub/README.md

 [arrayfire-fortran](https://github.com/arrayfire/arrayfire-fortran): Fortran wrapper for ArrayFire, a general purpose GPU library.

+[call_py_fort](https://github.com/nbren12/call_py_fort): call Python from Fortran, by Noah D. Brenowitz.
+Operates by pushing Fortran arrays into a global python dictionary, calling Python functions with this dictionary as input, and then reading NumPy arrays from this dictionary back into Fortran.

 [dynload-julia](https://github.com/brocolis/dynload-julia): dynamically load Julia from Fortran, by brocolis

 [F2Py Sockets](https://github.com/b-fg/f2py-sockets): example of how to use sockets to transfer data from Fortran to Python and viceversa, by Bernat Font